 On the flip side, you might also be able to roll other retirement plans into your TSP.
-The idea here is to make your life easier by reducing the number of accounts you need to manage, and reduce the amount of time and energy it takes to diversify and manage your investment portfolio.
+The idea here is to make your life easier by reducing the number of accounts you need to manage, which in turn, will reduce the amount of time and energy it takes to diversify and manage your investment portfolio.

 6. Manage Risk